no-code-comments/SJTU-UMJI-Course-Files/README.md

 The contents in this repository mainly cover the following contents if exist:

 - **README**: A README file to furtherly illustrate the course, maybe accompanied with some comments and advice.
-- **Course slides:** The slides used by the instructor to hold the lecture.
+- **Course Slides:** The slides used by the instructor to hold the lecture.
-- **Homework:** The assignment given by the instructor, required to be finished by the due date.
+- **Assignment:** The assignment given by the instructor, required to be finished by the due date.
 - **Project:** Hard assignment provided by the instructor, required to be finished by the due date.
-- **Worksheet:** The classical problems or guidance questions offered by instructor or TAs.
+- **Lab**: Documents related to the lab section, required to be finished before or during the lab.
-- **Reference:** The materials related to the course.
+- **Reference:** The other materials related to the course.
-- There are other folders varied from courses.
+- There amy be some other folders containing different files varied from courses.

 Because of the limitation of Github, one file cannot exceed the maximum size 25MB, so the file will be distributed into several zip files.
 You should download all the zip files and extract the ".zip" file.
 For convenience, if there are more files distributed in several sub-files, they will be loaded into seperated folders.